 Natural essential oils are blended together to create each pleasant scent, handmade paper is used for packaging, and even the oils that act as the base ingredient are sourced responsibly.

-The palm oil produced on these farms in India does not contribute to deforestation, creates a sustainable source of income for local farming communities, and provides the high quality base ingredient required for handmade soap.
+The palm oil produced on these farms in India did not contribute to deforestation, created a sustainable source of income for local farming communities, and provided the high quality base ingredient required for handmade soap.

 The leatherworkers of the Harijan community have traditionally belonged to a caste so looked down upon, that they were not able to own land or allow their children to attend school.
 In response, the artisans of Palam Rural opened up their own elementary school and continue to set aside 10% of their profits to pay for the school fees of local children who otherwise wouldn’t have access to education.
 Of the school’s 620 students, 25% are able to go to school tuition-free with sponsorship from Palam Rural.
 Not only has this school become one of the best in the Tamil Nadu region, but they are now working on opening a high school as well.
 Soap makers are paid weekly, and they receive health insurance and retirement benefits.
 Palam Rural has purchased homes and land for artisans who had never been allowed to own property in the past.